rafaelh/update-kali/README.md

 * Install specified golang tools
 * Set up some standardized directories

+## Updating Go modules
+The Go modules you install will most likely keep on getting worked on, but you'll only get the benefit of those once you update and recompile the associated repository.
+This takes a long time, so I've added a separate command `update-go-modules` that iterates through updating them.

 ## Scripts
 Lastly, this script will run each of the `.sh` or `.py` files in the `scripts` directory.
 If you add a script to this directory, make sure they can be run multiple times without causing a problem.
 You can use the following script that installs Google Chrome as a template: